Oleksandr-Zhabenko/keter-rate-limiting-plugin/README.md

 **keter-rate-limiting-plugin** is a modern, high-performance, and highly customizable rate-limiting plugin for [Keter](https://github.com/snoyberg/keter).
 It addresses [issue \#301](https://github.com/snoyberg/keter/issues/301) and brings robust, production-grade request throttling to Haskell web applications, featuring efficient in-memory caching with HashMap-based lookups and IP zone isolation.

-This library is inspired by [rack-attack](https://github.com/rack/rack-attack) and and [Ruby on Rails](https://github.com/rails/rails) (for Keter.RateLimiter.Notifications) and provides a powerful middleware for Keter-managed applications, though it can be integrated with any WAI-compatible Haskell web stack.
+This library is inspired by [rack-attack](https://github.com/rack/rack-attack) and [Ruby on Rails](https://github.com/rails/rails) (for Keter.RateLimiter.Notifications) and provides a powerful middleware for Keter-managed applications, though it can be integrated with any WAI-compatible Haskell web stack.

 ## Features

 - **Five window algorithms**:
     - Fixed Window
     - Sliding Window
     - Token Bucket
     - Leaky Bucket
     - TinyLRU (Least Recently Used)
 - **IP Zone Support**: Isolate caches and throttling policies per IP zone, customer segment, or any other logical grouping with efficient HashMap-based zone lookups.
-  - **Flexible Throttle Configuration**: Set limits, periods, algorithms, and unique identifiers on a per-throttle basis, stored in optimized HashMap structures.
+- **Declarative Configuration**: Define throttling rules using JSON/YAML configuration with automatic serialization support.
+- **Flexible Client Identification**: Multiple strategies for identifying clients (IP, headers, cookies, combinations).
+- **Configurable Zone Derivation**: Flexible strategies for deriving IP zones from requests.
 - **WAI Middleware**: Integrates seamlessly as a middleware into any WAI application.
 - **Convenient and Customizable API**:
-      - Use simple wrappers for common scenarios with automatic key composition.
+    - Use declarative configuration for common scenarios with automatic setup.
     - Or, for advanced use, fully control cache key structure and throttling logic.
 - **Memory-efficient**: Designed for large-scale, high-traffic deployments with automatic cleanup of expired entries and HashMap-based O(1) average-case lookups.
 - **Easy Integration**: Minimal code changes are required to get started.

 ## Why Use This Plugin?

 - **Scalability**: Per-zone caches with HashMap-based storage and flexible throttling allow you to scale from single-user apps to multi-tenant platforms.
 - **Performance**: The in-memory backend is built on efficient STM-based containers with HashMap optimizations for high-concurrency workloads.
 - **Security**: Protects your application from abusive clients and denial-of-service attacks.
-  - **Flexibility**: Choose between the convenience of wrappers and the full customizability of manual key management.
+- **Flexibility**: Choose between declarative configuration and full programmatic customization.
 - **Production-Ready**: Inspired by industry-standard tools, thoroughly documented, and designed for reliability with efficient data structures.
 - **Open Source**: MIT licensed and community-friendly.

 ## Installation